 -12 When my wife and I told family and friends we were expecting our first child, their first response was, "Harry's nose will be put out of joint!"
 I was determined our three-year-old Labrador's nose would not be put out by, nor would he be shooed outside, away from the new baby in the pack.

 I was confident Harry would accept our child.
-In part, my confidence was based on his breed: Labradors are generally good family dogs.
-Harry had also been exposed to our nephews and nieces and friends’ children.
+His breed partly inspired my confidence: Labradors are generally good family dogs.
+He'd also interacted with our nephews and nieces and friends' children.
 And Harry had had three years of training at my local dog club.

-Robin Barker, in her book The Mighty Toddler (Amazon affiliate link), recommends parents “train [their] dog to obey commands.
-For example, Sit, Come and Stay.”
+Robin Barker, in her book The Mighty Toddler (Amazon affiliate link), recommends parents "train [their] dog to obey commands.
+For example, Sit, Come and Stay."
 These are basic commands for a well-trained dog, like Harry.
-And they are the foundation upon which further training and control are built.
+And lay the foundation for further training and control.

 When my wife came home from the hospital, she greeted Harry on her own to let him get over the excitement of seeing her again.
 Then I carried our son into the house and laid his bassinette on the floor while my wife held Harry's collar.

-Our son was unwrapped so Harry could see he was a mini-us, with arms and legs.
+Our son was left unswaddled, so Harry could see he was a mini-us, with arms and legs.
 And not, as Barker describes in her earlier book, Baby Love (Amazon affiliate link), a "mewing meal".
 Harry sniffed him and gave him little licks.
-If Harry got too vigorous, my wife pulled him back by his collar, commanded "Gentle" and praised his good response.
+And if Harry got too vigorous, my wife pulled him back by his collar, commanded "Gentle" and praised his good response.

 "Gentle" proved an excellent command for checking over-exuberance in Harry and our son as he got older and played more with Harry, starting with tail and ear pulling!
 Four-and-a-half years have passed.
 There have been jealous moments and the odd accident, but Harry has repaid my confidence.